natalia-alexandra/first-git-repo/add-ssh-key.md

 give password (that you created at the beginning when generating ssh key)

-7. That’s it :-) You have done it.
+7. That’s it  :smile: You have done it.

 8. You can test if everything work well.